The Relationship Between Addiction And Bullying

 Bullying breaks down someone’s self-esteem, distorts their self-image and triggers a host of behavioral and mental conditions.
 It produces an unstable and stressful environment for the victim.
 Feelings of anxiety and stress can disrupt the mental state of the victim and cause cortisol to be released in the body.
 According to the E3 Scholarship Fund, there are a distinct set of behaviors and effects bullying has on the mind, which include but are not limited to:

 - Low self-esteem

 - Suicidal thoughts

 Other difficulties like low self-worth, hopelessness, isolation, and suicide can emerge in response to feeling such emotions.
 Depression, for example can bring about a drinking problem.
 Roughly 30% to 40% of people with an alcohol use disorder suffer major depressive disorders.
 As a result of such stressful and difficult emotions, someone who has been bullied may look for methods to self-medicate.

 Bullies And Marijuana Use

 A study mentioned the prevalence of drug use in bullies.
 “Only 1.6% of middle school students not involved in bullying reported marijuana use, while 11.4% of bullies used marijuana.”
 Similarly, “13.3% of high school students who were not bullied used marijuana, compared to 31.7% of bullies” who used marijuana.

 Substance abuse and bullying create distressing symptoms that can be lifelong.
 Children who abuse drugs are more likely to maintain a chemical dependency in their later years.
-If your child suffers from substance abuse disorders, or if a loved one battles addiction due to bullying, contact a treatment provider immediately.
-A facility would screen patients for other possible underlying factors leading to substance abuse, give him or her cutting-edge medication, and provide needed counseling to get to the root of the problem.
+If your child suffers from substance use disorders, or if a loved one battles addiction due to bullying, contact a treatment provider immediately.
+A facility would screen patients for other possible underlying factors leading to substance abuse and provide needed counseling to get to the root of the problem.
 Don’t delay; change your life with treatment.